emontzkajnl/plugins/meta-tag-manager/readme.txt

 === Meta Tag Manager ===
-Contributors: netweblogic
+Contributors: pxlite, msykes, netweblogic
-Tags: google, SEO, yahoo, tags, webmaster tools, meta, meta tags, meta-tags, og, ogp, open graph, twitter cards, schema, rich-snippets, structured-data
+Tags: meta, tags, meta tags, open graph, seo
 Text Domain: meta-tag-manager
 Requires at least: 3.6
-Tested up to: 5.8.1
+Tested up to: 6.5
-Stable tag: 3.0.2
+Stable tag: 3.1

 Easily add and manage custom meta tags to various parts of your site or on individual posts, such as Yahoo and Google verification tags.

 == Description ==

-<blockquote>Meta Tag Manager 3.0 builds on the great success of 2.0 and also marks the launch of our <a href="https://metatagmanager/gopro/?utm_source=plugin-readme&utm_medium=plugin&utm_campaign=plugin">new Pro Add-on</a>.
-Since 2009 we've provided a freely available, regularly maintained plugin with support and we hope to continue doing so for many years to come!

-We have plenty of ideas of what to add to the plugin, we'd love to hear your suggestions too, please let us know on our <a href="https://wordpress.org/support/plugin/meta-tag-manager">support forums</a>.</blockquote>

-Meta Tags Manager is a simple, lightweight plugin which allows you to add custom meta tags to your site.
+Meta Tags Manager is a powerful yet simple, lightweight plugin which allows you to add custom meta tags to your site.
 Features include:

 * Supports meta tags including the name, property, http-equiv, charset and itemprop attributes.
 * Choose from predefined types, such as 'name="keyword"' or create your own by typing it in.